 Tents

 Tents are fully enclosed shelters consisting of a tarp or fly, bug netting, and a floor.
 They offer more protection from weather and bugs than ultralight tarps do.
 Tents can be either freestanding, like the Big Agnes Fly Creek HV UL2 Solution Dye, or non-freestanding, like the SlingFin SplitWing Shelter Bundle.
-Tents can also be either single-wall or double-wall, which we’ll explain below.

 Single-Wall Tents

-Single-wall tents, sometimes called tarp tents, such as the Tarptent Double Rainbow consist of a single layer.
-Tarps are also a single layer but don’t include the bug netting or floor.
+Single-wall tents, sometimes called tarp tents, such as the Zpacks Duplex Lite Tent, consist of a single layer.
+Tarps are also single-layer but don’t include the bug netting or floor.
 With single-wall tents, the bug netting is sewn to the fly and the floor to save weight.
-These tent designs can sometimes suffer from condensation issues.

 Double-Wall Tents

-Double-wall tents, like the Durston X-Mid 2, consist of two separate pieces: a fly or tarp and an inner tent that has bug netting and a floor.
+Double-wall tents, like the Durston X-Mid 2, consist of two separate pieces: a fly or tarp and an inner tent with bug netting and a floor.
 You can also think about many double-wall tents as modular tents because either part of the tent, the fly or the inner, can be pitched separately.

 Besides modularity, the main benefit of double-wall tents is their increased weather performance over other types of tarps or tents.
 The floor protects the sleeping area from wet ground, the bathtub walls protect the sleeping area from spindrift and splashing rain, and the mesh tent body protects the sleeping area from condensation.

 As moisture accumulates inside the tarp and drips off, it will land on the mesh rather than your sleeping bag, rolling down the outside of the tent toward the ground.
 This will help keep your sleeping bag dry.
 It’s worth noting that you could experience condensation both in a wet meadow under a clear sky and when it’s dumping rain.
-In both situations, a double-wall tent will outperform a single-wall tent.

 Fabric

-The nylon fabric on the Big Agnes Fly Creek HV UL2 Solution Dye is also silicone coated, but only on the outside.
-The inside of the material has a polyurethane coating so that the seams can be taped.
-This fabric is referred to as Sil/PU nylon.
 The PU coating decreases the tear strength and increases the sag compared to a fully silicone-coated nylon.
-One of the benefits of PU is that it attracts less sand than fully silicone-coated nylons, making it a good choice for desert outings.
+One benefit of PU is that it attracts less sand than fully silicone-coated nylons, making it a good choice for desert outings.

 It is widely agreed upon that polyester has slightly lower tear strength than nylon, but how much lower is up for debate.
-Additionally, the tear strength of nylon may drop when it is saturated with water.
+Additionally, the tear strength of nylon may drop when saturated with water.
 But here’s where polyester really shines: it doesn’t absorb water to the same degree as nylon.
 This means it won’t sag when wet and will not be as heavy in your pack as saturated nylon would be after a night of rain.
-The Yama Mountain Gear 1P Cirriform Tarp – SilPoly is an example of a polyester shelter coated with silicone on both sides.
-This shelter’s fabric is also made of recycled materials, something very difficult to accomplish with nylon.

 Denier

-Denier is a rough estimate of the thickness of an individual thread in a fabric.
-Tents and tarps in this list range from 10 to 30 denier fabrics.
-Higher-denier materials are generally stronger than lower-denier fabrics, and lower-denier fabrics are lighter.
-The construction and coatings of fabric make a difference as well.
 The 10-denier silnylon on the SlingFin SplitWing Shelter Bundle, for example, absorbed less water and sagged less than the 10-denier sil/PU nylon found on the Gossamer Gear Twin Tarp, which did not make the list because of the relatively poor fabric performance.
 In other words, it’s important to know the denier of a shelter fabric, but it doesn’t tell you everything.

 Hydrostatic Head